 If we were to undertake an examination of all the aspects that make community bands what they are, and look back over a century, we would probably find that there is much that is similar.
 In fact, there is not much that has changed at all, except that bands are increasingly adapting to changes in technology when it comes to obtaining the necessities.
-Our methods of finding sheet music, in particular, have focused on online searches – we can listen to the music and make discerning choices and music can be purchased, downloaded and printed within hours.
+Our methods of finding sheet music have focused on online searches – we can listen to the music and make discerning choices and music can be purchased, downloaded, and printed within hours.
 Regarding instruments, some bands still maintain stocks although many musicians own their own.
 Where technology has not really intruded is around uniforms, except for the manufacturing.
-This is the concern of band committees who have to ensure they have the necessary items for a band while maintaining a workable budget.
+This is the concern of band committees who must ensure they have the necessary items for a band while maintaining a workable budget.

-This post will advertisements from various firms advertising their products.
+This post will display advertisements from various firms advertising their products.
 They were published in a 1919 edition of the Australian Band News and this style of advertisement was quite common.
-Again, this kind of advertising would be very familiar to the modern band’s person.
-Although we don’t have this kind of banding news is not so common in this day and age, we do have advertising in programs for the National Band Championships for example.
+Again, this kind of advertising would be very familiar to the modern bands’ person.
+Although this kind of banding news is not so common currently, we do have advertising in programs for the National Band Championships for example.